benunsworth/benunsworth.github.io/_posts/2014-07-10-world-cup-d3-chord-diagram.markdown

 permalink: /:year/:month/:title
 ---

 The Guardian have released some great data on the 2014 FIFA World Cup squads.
-As the tournament draws to a close, I've taken a look at where the players play their club football.
+As the tournament draws to a close, I've taken a look at where the players play their club football. <!--excerpt-->

 # Players by Club Country